-The drive, as delivered, complies with this product manual.
-The read error rate and specified storage capacities are not dependent on using defect management routines by the host (initiator).
+The drive, as delivered, complies with this specification.
+The read error rate and specified storage capacity are not dependent upon use of defect management routines by the host (initiator).

 Defect and error management in the SCSI system involves the drive internal defect/error management and SCSI systems error considerations (errors in communications between Initiator and the drive).
 Tools for use in designing a defect/error management plan are briefly outlined in this section, with references to other sections where further details are given.